davefernig/davefernig/README.md

 ### Hi there 👋

 ### Now
-- Working on search at [Shop App](https://shop.app/)
+- Working on search at Shopify

 ### Past

-- Processing simulator output at Environment Canada
+- Wind Energy Research Group at Environment Canada

-- Studying mathematics and philosophy at UBC
+- Studied mathematics and philosophy at UBC